Copiale cipher: Substitution cipher

 The Copiale cipher is a substitution cipher.
 It is not a 1-for-1 substitution but rather a homophonic cipher: each ciphertext character stands for a particular plaintext character, but several ciphertext characters may encode the same plaintext character.
 For example, all the unaccented Roman characters encode a space.
 Seven ciphertext characters encode the single letter "e".
 In addition, some ciphertext characters stand for several characters or even a word.
 One ciphertext character ("†") encodes "sch", and another encodes the secret society's name.

 Decryption method

-One naturally wonders if the problem of translation could conceivably be treated as a problem in cryptography.
-When I look at an article in Russian, I say: "This is really written in English, but it has been coded in some strange symbols.
-I will now proceed to decode."